d2l-ai/d2l-en/chapter_computer-vision/anchor.md

 Object detection algorithms usually sample a large number of regions in the input image, determine whether these regions contain objects of interest, and adjust the edges of the regions so as to predict the ground-truth bounding box of the target more accurately.
 Different models may use different region sampling methods.
 Here, we introduce one such method: it generates multiple bounding boxes with different sizes and aspect ratios while centering on each pixel.
 These bounding boxes are called anchor boxes.
 We will practice object detection based on anchor boxes in the following sections.

+:begin_tab:`mxnet`
 First, import the packages or modules required for this section.
 Here, we have modified the printing accuracy of NumPy.
 Because printing tensors actually calls the print function of NumPy, the floating-point numbers in tensors printed in this section are more concise.
+:end_tab:

+:begin_tab:`pytorch`
+First, import the packages or modules required for this section.
+Here, we have modified the printing accuracy of PyTorch.
+Because printing tensors actually calls the print function of PyTorch, the floating-point numbers in tensors printed in this section are more concise.
+:end_tab:

 ```{.python .input}
 %matplotlib inline